ashley-brown13/chatty-ashley/README.md

 ### Landing Page/Authentication

 The landing page allows users to sign-in to the application with their Google accounts.
-If I was to build this component out, I would include other OAUTH sign-ins from Facebook and Github.
+If I was to build this component out further, I would include other OAUTH sign-ins from Facebook and Github.

 <p align="center">
   <img src="https://github.com/ashley-brown13/chatty-ashley/blob/main/client/public/images/Screen%20Shot%202021-07-29%20at%204.39.57%20AM.png" alt="login page">